halfmvsq/entropy/README.md

 * stduuid (https://github.com/mariusbancila/stduuid)
 * TinyFSM (https://github.com/digint/tinyfsm)

-After cloning the Entropy repository, run the folllowing command to clone the submodules:
+Clone Entropy with `--recurse-submodules` or run the folllowing command to clone the submodules:
 `git submodule update --init --recursive`

 The following external sources and libraries have been committed directly to the Entropy repository: